menu

 Setting & Lifestyle

-Because of many things, Dennis is a great place for families with children to consider.
-First of all, many other families with children live here, making Dennis a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Dennis has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Dennis is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dennis’s overall crime rate is lower than average for the country.

-Dennis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Dennis does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Dennis in 2022 was $49,594, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $198,376 for a family of four.
+The per capita income in Dennis in 2022 was $33,131, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $132,524 for a family of four.
 However, Dennis contains both very wealthy and poor people as well.

-Dennis is a very ethnically-diverse town.
 The people who call Dennis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dennis residents report their race to be White.
 Dennis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.17% of the town’s residents.
-Important ancestries of people in Dennis include Norwegian, European, Irish, French, and Dutch.
+People of Hispanic or Latino origin account for 10.85% of the town’s residents.
+Important ancestries of people in Dennis include English, Norwegian, European, Irish, and French.

 The most common language spoken in Dennis is English.
 Other important languages spoken here include Other Asian languages and Native American languages.